ubcgif/dcip3d/content/runprog/dcinv.rst

 .. code-block:: rst

-        DCoctreeInv -inp
+        DCInv3D -inp

-**NOTE**: ``DCoctreeInv`` will terminate before the specified maximum number of iterations is reached if the expected data misfit is achieved or if the model norm has plateaued.
+**NOTE**: ``DCInv3D`` will terminate before the specified maximum number of iterations is reached if the expected data misfit is achieved or if the model norm has plateaued.
 However, if the program is terminated by the maximum iteration limit, the file DC_octree_inv_log and DC_octree_inv.out should be checked to see if the desired misfit (equal to chifact times the number of data) has been reached and if the model norm is no longer changing.
 If neither of these conditions have been met, then the inversion should be reevaluated.

 Output files
 ------------

-``DCoctreeInv`` saves a model after each iteration.
-The models are ordered: inv_01.con, inv_02.con, etc. Similarly, the predicted data is output at each iteration into a predicated data file: dpred_01.txt, dpred_02.txt, etc. The following is a list of all output files created by the program ``DCoctreeInv``:
+``DCInv3D`` saves a model after each iteration.
+The models are ordered: inv_01.con, inv_02.con, etc. Similarly, the predicted data is output at each iteration into a predicated data file: dpred_01.txt, dpred_02.txt, etc. The following is a list of all output files created by the program ``DCInv3D``:

 inv.con
         Conductivity model from the latest inversion.
 The model is stored in :ref:`model format <modelfile>` and is overwritten at the end of each iteration.